Skip to main content

 Eligibility

-- These awards are for practicing artists who identify as d/Deaf and or living with disability.
+• These awards are for practicing artists who identify as d/Deaf and/or a person with disability.

-- People who are nominated need to be an Australian citizen or Australian permanent resident.
+• The artist nominated must be an Australian citizen or Australian permanent resident.

-- People can be nominated even if they have received a Creative Australia Award or National Indigenous Arts Award.
+• An artist can be nominated if they have previously won a Creative Australia Award for a particular artform, or a First Nations Arts and Culture Award.

-- You must have permission from the person you are nominating to share their personal details with us.
+• You must have the artist’s permission to share their personal information with us.

 How to submit a nomination

-Nominators must complete an online nomination form using our Application Management System.
-You must register an account if you do not already have one.
-It may take up to two business days for us to process your registration.
+Submit your nomination using our Application Management System.
+If you do not have an account, register first.
+It can take up to 2 business days for your registration to be approved.

-You may nominate more than one artist.
-However, each nomination must be submitted on a separate nomination form.
+You can nominate more than one artist.
+You must fill out a separate form for each artist.

 Once you have logged in: